loevlie/GPT4Readability/suggestions.md

 ```

 suggestion:
-Based on the provided function, here is a revised version with some suggested improvements:

 ```python
 def generate_readme(root_dir, output_name, model):
     """Generates a README.md file based on the python files in the provided directory